Table of Contents

 A lot of the restaurants are a 10-minute walk from each other (better for dessert hopping) and none of it is too pretentious.

-These are some of the best cheap restaurants in Manchester city centre…
+These are some of the best affordable restaurants in Manchester city centre…

 This mac ‘n’ cheese and pulled pork fried sandwich was so indulgent and salty-good.
 I sat in the window not caring it was all over my face.

-The cheapest grilled cheese sandwich at Northern Soul is £6.90 so you can still add fries and be within a £10 budget.
+The cheapest grilled cheese sandwich at Northern Soul is £8.50.
 As one of the most filling and indulgent

 For more amazing cheese toasties in Manchester, head to the Makers Market held in different locations around the city on weekends.
 My sister and I visited the one in Sale (held on the third Sunday of the month) and tucked into these baddies for just £6.50 each!